maegz/ProjectAssignment_WebApplicationDevelopment/README.md

 I noticed that "Mixed Content" was something that was not liked according to the console.
 So now I'm officially stuck with that.
 I heard that it works if I upload everything to my own domain.
 Which I don't own.
 Well, well.
 I know that it works quite good.
 Locally..

+## Final update!
+I got it all to work using a free domain host.
+Named: Biz.nf.
+Feels very secure.
+Atleast it works!